damianh/LittleForker/README.md

 state machine.
 Typical use case is a "parent" process launching one or more "child" processes.

-There are two types of processes that are supported:

-1. **Self-Terminating** where the process will exit of its own accord.
-2. **Non-Terminating** is a process that will not shut down unless it is signalled to do so (if it participates in cooperative shutdown) _or_ is killed.

 A process's state is represented by `ProcessSupervisor.State` enum:

 - NotStarted